react-navigation/react-navigation.github.io/versioned_docs/version-7.x/deep-linking.md

 </TabItem>
 </Tabs>

-The reason that is necessary to use `Linking.createURL` is that the scheme will differ depending on whether you're in the client app or in a standalone app.
+It is necessary to use `Linking.createURL` since the scheme differs between the [Expo Dev Client](https://docs.expo.dev/versions/latest/sdk/dev-client/) and standalone apps.

 The scheme specified in `app.json` only applies to standalone apps.
 In the Expo client app you can deep link using `exp://ADDRESS:PORT/--/` where `ADDRESS` is often `127.0.0.1` and `PORT` is often `19000` - the URL is printed when you run `expo start`.
 The `Linking.createURL` function abstracts it out so that you don't need to specify them manually.